-The Care Coordinator / Care Manager can call an ISP review meeting in the event of an increased need for service by a waiver beneficiary.
-If the interdisciplinary team review determines a need for increased intensity of services, the PIHP Utilization Management Department or designee may approve an increase in intensity of services.
-Changes in services (within service definition limits) will not be time limited or temporary unless based on an expected change in the individual's needs.
-Temporary increases are for unplanned/unexpected circumstances that change the participant's support needs for a time-limited period.
+The Care Coordinator can call an ISP review meeting in the event of an increased need for service by a waiver beneficiary.

+If the interdisciplinary team review determines a need for increased intensity of services, the PIHP Utilization Management Department or designee may approve a time limited, temporary, (not to exceed six months) increase in intensity of services.
+Temporary increases are unplanned/unexpected circumstances that change the participant's support needs for a time-limited period.

-If the interdisciplinary team determines that a waiver beneficiary has an extended need for an increased intensity of supports needs (beyond six months), this will be considered a permanent support needs change.
-If the individual changes living arrangement (from home to a community based residential facility or from a community based residential facility to home), this will move the beneficiary between the Non-Residential Individualized Budgeting Tool and the Individualized Budgeting Tool.
-Also, the participant with a change in needs may be re-assessed and, if supported by the results of a new SIS assessment, moved to a higher category of support need.
-However, no change in the budget category or living arrangement can be required in order to approve medically necessary increases in services.
-Services in excess of the Individual Budget will be approved if medically necessary without moving to a higher category of support need.
+If the interdisciplinary team determines that a waiver beneficiary has an extended need for an increased intensity of supports needs, this will be considered a permanent support needs, (beyond six months), the individual may be authorized a change in living arrangement (from home to a community based residential facility or from a community based residential facility to home) which will move the beneficiary between the Non-Residential Individualized Budgeting Tool and the Individualized Budgeting Tool; or the participant may be re-assessed and, if supported by the results of a new SIS assessment, moved to a higher category of support needs.
+If the budget amount in the new living arrangement or category of support needs will not meet the beneficiary's support needs, the beneficiary may seek approval for placement in the Intensive Review Category.
+It is also possible for medically necessary services in excess of the Individual Budget to be approved without moving to a higher category of support need.